Is your website 100% mobile friendly? Every page on your website should be easy to use on a mobile device.

 If you have a question about how to make your website mobile-friendly, make sure to contribute a question to the Google Webmasters Forum.
 This is a great community where you can post a question and receive an answer that can help set you in the right direction.

-In conclusion, we hope this article has given you a better idea of how to improve the mobile-friendliness of your website.
-As always, if you have a question about how to use Get Clicked SEO, feel free to send us an email.
+We hope this help article has given you a better idea of how to improve the mobile-friendliness of your website.